fadildairo/fadildairo/README.md

 #  Hi there 👋, I’m Fadil Dairo

 ### **A Frontend Developer**
-- 👀 I’m interested in JavaScript and associated frameworks
+- 👀 I’m LOVE JavaScript and associated frameworks

 ## **Socials**
 ### 📫 How to reach me:<br>